-Established in 1955, the Rossland Historical Museum & Archives Association (DBA Rossland Museum & Discovery Centre) is a non-profit society and registered charity whose mission is to preserve and dynamically present the history and heritage of Rossland and area and to inspire and engage the public through virtual and real life presentations that bring our history and heritage to life.
+Established in 1955, the Rossland Historical Museum & Archives Association (DBA Rossland Museum & Discovery Centre) is a non-profit society and registered charity whose mission is to preserve and dynamically present the history and heritage of Rossland and area while inspiring and engaging the public through virtual and real life presentations that bring our history to life.

 Our vision is that the Rossland Museum & Discovery Centre will be:

 The visitor gateway to the Kootenays and the Columbia Basin

 A landmark site to congregate, create, and strengthen links between diverse communities in the region

 An active presence in the community that supports the local economy, spurs partnerships, and regenerates tourism